 Long-term opioid use often begins with treatment of acute pain.
 When opioids are used for acute pain, clinicians should prescribe the lowest effective dose of immediate-release opioids in a quantity no greater than that needed for the expected duration of severe pain.
-In most cases, three days or less will be sufficient; more than seven days will rarely be needed [10].
-However, it is important to note that this guideline is based on emergency department prescribing guidelines for non-traumatic non-surgical pain [12].
-It may be necessary to prescribe for longer periods in patients with acute severe pain.
+In most cases, three days or less will be sufficient; more than seven days will rarely be needed [3].